AventusDAO/avn-gateway-api/README.md

 ### Proofs
 Proofs are generated internally by the api but can also be constructed manually for JSON-RPC usage. \
 Each transaction send request requires 2 types of proof:
 1) a **proxySignature** confirming the transaction details.
-This is signed by the transaction originator (ie: the user).
+This is signed by the transaction originator (ie: the user)
-2) a **feePaymentSignature** signed by either the user or any party willing to pay the relayer fee (ie: the payer).
+2) a **feePaymentSignature** signed by either the user or any party willing to pay the relayer fee (ie: the payer)

 #### Proxy Signature Generation
 Ensure you suply the relevant transaction type and correct nonce.\